-A crunchy almond brittle with a smooth, buttery finish, this treat is perfect for gifting.
+Almond Rock Toffee is a crunchy almond brittle with a smooth, buttery finish.
+It's a treat that's perfect for special occasions or gifting.

 I found this recipe in the archives of my local paper, The Maitland Mercury.
 I sometimes browse the older versions, looking for recipes that Nana Ling sent into the paper back in the day.